Knock knees is a condition in which the knees touch, but the ankles do not touch. The legs angle inward.

 Knock knees are usually not treated.

 Children normally outgrow knock knees without treatment, unless it is caused by a disease.
+For cases needing surgery, the procedure provides good cosmetic results.

 - Difficulty walking (very rare)